 A story of life, land, community—and magic

-Glory Days by Melissa Fraterrigo
+praise for Glory Days by Melissa Fraterrigo

 "If Willa Cather and Cormac McCarthy had a love child, she would be a writer such as Fraterrigo, whose imagery is equally evocative and unforgiving and whose characters are every bit as anguished and forlorn." — Booklist